 The Welsummer roosters are glorious with their beautiful shades of red and black.
 The Kelloggs Cereal rooster, Cornelius is none other than the Welsummer.
 The Welsummer (sometimes spelled Welsumer) is named after the village of Welsum, Holland, and was first imported into this country in 1928.
 It was bred at the beginning of the 20th century from local fowls of mixed origin: Rhode Island Reds, Barnevelders, Partridge Leghorns, Cochins and Wyandottes.
 Welsummers are still considered fairly new to North America.
 They are a rare breed in Canada and the United States.
 The breed was added to the British Standard in 1930 and into the American Standard of Perfection in 1991.

 They are bred towards being good layers of large and extra large dark terracotta-brown spotted eggs along with their beauty.
 Welsummer chickens are purported to be one of the top free-range foragers of all the layers and lay more eggs than Marans.
-They are a non sitting breed that lays about 180+ eggs per year.
+They are a non sitting breed that lays approximately 180+ eggs per year.
 Their skin and shanks are yellow.
 Welsummers are reported to be friendly, intelligent and easily handled birds that love to free range and forage for food but can also be kept in runs quite happily.
-APA Weight: Roosters 6 lbs., Hens 4 1/2 lbs.

 Welsummer Pullet – Champion Continental/ Best in Breed